 VICE: Hi Tony.
 Can you tell me about your experience of serving in Iraq?

 Tony Macie: I was there for 15 months.
 A lot of the time I was clearing roads, and there was a constant fear of being ambushed.
 I think it was six months into my tour – I wasn’t there when it happened, but a truck got hit by a car bomb and killed a couple of my buddies.
 That was really upsetting; it was the point when I was like, 'This is real.
 This is war.'

 Do you think you were suffering more than your colleagues?
 Or was everyone in the same boat?

 I think everyone was suffering.
-At times we didn’t realize it, though, because we were so focused on staying alive.
+At times we didn’t realise it, though, because we were so focused on staying alive.

 Were there any points when you felt particularly afraid for your life?